filius23/andreasfilser/content/about/main/index.md

 intro: |
   I am a sociologist and demographer at the Research Data Centre of the Institute for Employment Research ([FDZ-IAB](https://fdz.iab.de/en.aspx) ) in Nuremberg (Germany).

-  My research focuses upon the labour market consequences of motherhood and how couples navigate the labour market when transitioning into parenthood.
+  My research focuses upon how couples navigate the labour market when transitioning into parenthood.
 Currently, I am part of an international project where we analyse the employment trajectories of mothers in France and Germany.
+Another current project explores the determinants and consequences of father's parental leave.

   I enjoy the linkage, procurement, and analysis of data using R and Stata.
 In a recent [paper](/publication/2022_update_identifying_mothers/), we updated the identification process of mothers in the labour market data at the IAB.
 Another [paper]() provides smartphone-based mobility indicators for PASS participations.
 Currently, I am developing an [R-shiny](shiny.rstudio.com/) dashboard to streamline data applications at the FDZ-IAB.